 We recently conducted a survey with online shoppers which, let’s be honest, are just about everyone these days.
-Of the 1,542 respondents across the United States (U.S.), United Kingdom (U.K.), and Australia (AU), we asked them what their plans are for the festive shopping season.
+Of the 1,542 respondents across the United States (U.S.), United Kingdom (U.K.), and Australia (AU), we asked them what their plans are for the holiday season.
 More specifically, we asked them about what they intend to buy, from where, and—most importantly–how they will go about researching items and making the final purchase.
-Based on the findings, here are three things you can expect this festive shopping season:
+Based on the findings, here are three things you can expect this holiday shopping season:

-For gift givers, the festive shopping season has already kicked off with 23% of our respondents saying they have already started shopping, and 79% planning to start before Black Friday.
-As individuals begin their shopping, most will be shifting their focus online for both research and purchasing gifts.
+For gift givers, the holiday shopping season has already kicked off with 23% of our respondents saying they have already started shopping, and 79% planning to start before Black Friday.
+As individuals begin their holiday shopping, most will be shifting their focus online for both research and purchasing gifts.
 In fact, 89% of gift givers intend to buy gifts online, and 39% plan to shop exclusively

 online.
 It is also worth noting that more than one third of shoppers turn to search now, more than they did pre-COVID-19, to research products before they make a purchase.
-That’s why it’s more important than ever to maintain your online presence through the entire season; to ensure your search campaigns don’t pause during this crucial period, we recommend setting up Shared Budgets
+That’s why it’s more important than ever to maintain your online presence through the entire holiday season; to ensure your search campaigns don’t pause during this crucial period, we recommend setting up Shared Budgets

 through the rest of the year.